sourcefrog/cargo-mutants/README.md

 documentation and not to assert correctness of the code, you can skip them with `cargo mutants -- --all-targets`.

+### Workspace and package support

+cargo-mutants now supports testing Cargo workspaces that contain multiple packages.

+All source files in all packages in the workspace are tested.
+For each mutant, only the containing packages tests are run.

 ### Hard-to-test cases

 Some functions don't cause a test suite failure if emptied, but also cannot be